 Here, I’ve found 10 ethical fashion brands owned by celebrities that rate high both on style and sustainability.

-10 Ethical Fashion Brands Owned By Celebrities
+Sustainable Fashion Brands Owned By Celebs

 Bayou with Love is the passion project that was born out of Nikki Reed’s sustainable living and activism and her partner Morgan Bogle’s years of experience with vegan label Freedom of Animals.
 The duo have created a truly ethical lifestyle brand that produces everything from clothing and home goods to beautiful minimalist jewellery.

 3. Studio 189